 In Frazier v.
 Bragg, 244 W. Va.
-40, , 851 S.E.2d 486, 492 (2020), this Court held that because a "blood draw was performed at the request of law enforcement officers, the provisions of West Virginia Code § 17C-5-6 (2013), rather than West Virginia Code § 17C-5-9, apply."
+40, , 851 S.E.2d 486, 492 (2020), this Court found that because a "blood draw was performed at the request of law enforcement officers the provisions of West Virginia Code § 17C-5-6 (2013), rather than West Virginia Code § 17C-5-9, apply."

-West Virginia Code § 17C-5-6 provides, in pertinent part, that substance, drug, or any combination thereof The person tested may, at his or her own expense, have a doctor of medicine or osteopathy, or registered nurse, or trained medical technician at the place of his or her employment, of his or her own choosing, administer a chemical test in addition to the test administered at the direction of the law-enforcement officer.
-Upon the request of the person who is tested, full information concerning the test taken at the direction of the lawenforcement officer shall be made available to him or her.
+West Virginia Code § 17C-5-6 provides, in pertinent part, that her own expense, have a doctor of medicine or osteopathy, or registered nurse, or trained medical technician at the place of his or her employment, of his or her own choosing, administer a chemical test in addition to the test administered at the direction of the law-enforcement officer.
+Upon the request of the person who is tested, full information concerning the test taken at the direction of the law-enforcement officer shall be made available to him or her.

-[o]nly a doctor of medicine or osteopathy, or registered nurse, or trained medical technician at the place of his or her employment, acting at the request and direction of the law-enforcement officer, may withdraw blood to determine the alcohol concentration in the blood, or the concentration in the blood of a controlled
+[o]nly a doctor of medicine or osteopathy, or registered nurse, or trained medical technician at the place of his or her employment, acting at the request and direction of the law-enforcement officer, may withdraw blood to determine the alcohol concentration in the blood, or the concentration in the blood of a controlled substance, drug, or any combination thereof The person tested may, at his or